 How do students find an internship?

 Students have access to the resources of External Programs, Internships, & Career Services (EPICS) and Northwestern Career Advancement (NCA) for their internship search.
-A dedicated EPICS liaison for the MA in Sound Arts and Industries program assists students with their search, providing opportunity leads, feedback on application materials, and coaching.
+Students can receive support with their search, feedback on application materials, and coaching.